INN/docs/projects/largo/umbrella-setup.md

 ## 7. Download WordPress.

 We still need to get the WordPress core files downloaded to the right locations to tie all of this together.
-Download the latest version of WordPress (4.5.1 as of April 2016) using Fabric.
+Download the latest version of WordPress (4.5.3 as of July 2016) using Fabric.
+Check for the latest version of Wordpress [here](https://wordpress.org/download/).

 ```
-$ fab wp.install:4.5.1
+$ fab wp.install:4.5.3
 ```

 ## 8. Download production database.